Defence of democracy and neutrality

 .

 All three men who stood out in overcoming World War II, Rudolf Minger, Henri Guisan and Friedrich Traugott Wahlen had a background in agriculture.
 The economics of agriculture, efficiency and food security were another important aspect of Swiss persistance during World War II.
-Swiss law for agriculture, property rights and land use includes a special legal framework for times of disturbed supply.
+Swiss law for agriculture, property rights and land use up to today includes a special legal framework for times of disturbed supply.

-The festivities in June of 2024 in Appenberg, Canton Bern, also commemorated the 125th birthday of another great man of resistance and for food security in general: Friedrich Traugott Wahlen (1899-1985), scientist in agriculture, designer of the Anbauschlacht, the restructuring of Swiss agriculture production during World War II for maximum self-sufficiency, politician, Swiss Federal Council and Deputy Director-General of the United Nations Food and Agriculture Organisation FAO.
-After talks by the grandson of General Guisan and former Swiss Federal Council Adolf Ogi commemorating the two great men in the morning, there was a discussion with young scientists and politicians on the question of food-security, environmental issues such as climate change mitigation and if and how to augment production change in Swiss agriculture for more self-suffiency in order to have to import less foodstuffs into Switzerland and at the same time lower the environmental impact.
+The festivities in June of 2024 in Appenberg, Canton Bern, also commemorated the 125th birthday of another great man of resistance and for food security in general: Friedrich Traugott Wahlen (1899-1985), scientist in agriculture, designer of the Anbauwerk, the restructuring of Swiss agriculture production during World War II for maximum self-sufficiency.
+Originally an internationally recognized scientist, Wahlen later became politician, Swiss Federal Council and Deputy Director-General of the United Nations Food and Agriculture Organisation FAO.
+After talks by the grandson of General Guisan and former Swiss Federal Counciler Adolf Ogi commemorating the two great men in the morning, there was a discussion with young scientists and politicians on the question of food-security, environmental issues today, such as climate change mitigation and if and how to augment production change in Swiss agriculture for more self-suffiency in order to have to import less foodstuffs into Switzerland and at the same time lower the environmental impact.
 Imports of agricultural produce into Switzerland today are often produced in countries with lower environmental and labour standards than are mandatory in Swiss agriculture.
-The audience to this conference in Appenberg BE consisted almost completely of elderly men and women, who in their youth had met with contemporary witnesses, had seen the portrait of General Guisan hanging in their parents and grandparents homes, experienced the Swiss traditions for community of the people guarding Swiss Alpine landscapes and sovereignty with the philosophy of General Guisan and the Swiss Armed Forces of citizen soldiers.
-At the commemoration of General Guisan's 150th birthday on the Gotthard with its forts of military resistance, deterrence and defense against expected invasions of German nationalsocialist and Italien fascist armies during World War II, there were many young people, Swiss soldiers in uniforms stood by, foreign tourists stopping at the Gotthard passage took a tour of the legendary Swiss Alpine Fortress, symbol of resistance and fortified neutrality, the socalled reduit, a strategy implemented by General Guisan, calling on the Swiss military to retreat into the mountains.
+However, it appears that younger people in Switzerland can't identify themselves with General Guisan and the resistence against fascism and Nationalsocialism, but in fact even have more understanding for the totalitarian insurgents of former times.

 Swiss fortified and armed neutrality in World War II - symbol of resistance